 Is there a need to redefine “Party Liaison Committees” as “Liaison Committees” or “Electoral Liaison Committee’s” along with the inclusion of such in amendments to Sections 20, 62 and 64 of the Electoral Act as well as related Clauses in the Electoral Commission Act to allow for the inclusion of Independents Candidates in these consultative bodies?

 The Party Liaison Committee should be redefined to include independent candidates and the inclusion of Party agents to allow independent candidates to have agents during elections.
-The Committee also agreed that the word Liaison Committee should be used to include independent candidates. inclusion of IC candidates
+The Committee also agreed that the word Liaison Committee should be used to include independent candidates.
+Can the IEC define inclusion of IC candidates in the regulations.

 Clause 2